bishan-batel/ClearGoose/README.md

 # ClearGoose

 lag was never an option

 ## About
+### This project is NOT production-ready

-In-development plugin to serve as a replacement for
+This is an in-development plugin for 1.17 to serve as a replacement for
 <a href="https://www.spigotmc.org/resources/clearlagg.68271/">
 ClearLag</a>, specifically the plugin's item clear functionality.
 While it works as simply as possible, complaints arise from both players and admins.